Close Mobile Navigation

 What you need to do

 Consent: You will receive information and a consent form from your child’s school.
-Please read it carefully and return the signed form to allow your child to receive the vaccine.
+Please read it carefully and return the signed form to allow your child to be vaccinated.

-Prepare your child: Talk openly with your child about the vaccine and why it’s important.
+Prepare your child: Talk openly with your child about vaccination and why it’s important.

-Vaccination day: Your child will receive the vaccine at school.
+Vaccination day: Your child will be vaccinated at school.
 The process is quick and supervised by healthcare professionals.

 After Vaccination: Mild side effects such as soreness or redness at the injection site are common and usually go away quickly.